English Language Teaching

 Find out more:

-Highfield Summer School also offers all the fun of life in an English country boarding school including professional sports coaching and an exciting array of activities and excursions.
+Highfield Summer School offers intensive English language teaching and the opportunity to experience all the fun of life in an English country boarding school, including professional sports coaching and an exciting array of activities and excursions.
 All this, within 175 acres of safe, beautiful countryside, with outstanding facilities and a caring and supportive environment.